 One of the most common cycling injuries is the scaphoid fracture.
-When a bike crash occurs, the cyclist reflexively reaches out with their arms to brace their fall.
-This action places the brunt of the impact on the hands and forearms.
+When a bike accident occurs, the cyclist reflexively reaches out with their arms to brace their fall.
+Injuries can result as this places the brunt of the impact on the hands and forearms.
 The small bones in the hands and wrists are simply unable to tolerate such a strong impact, and fractures are common.

 If you have been in a bicycle crash and feel pain at the base of the thumb, it is important to be x-rayed and examined by an orthopedic professional as soon as possible after your injury.
 Untreated, scaphoid fractures can lead to avascular necrosis or arthritis.
 Never ignore pain after a bike crash!